-Although these online solvers demonstrate remarkable speed-ups compared to their serial counterparts, they require careful synchronization between parallel simulations to ensure consistent updates of belief-tree statistics such as visitation counts and action value estimates.
+Although these online solvers demonstrate remarkable speed-ups compared to their serial counterparts, they require careful synchronization between parallel simulations to ensure consistent updates of belief-tree statistics such as visitation counts and value estimates.
 This limits their scalability, as excessive synchronization overhead can quickly offset the benefits of parallelism.
-Moreover, to ensure that parallel simulations explore the belief tree sufficiently, they rely on auxiliary mechanisms such as virtual losses~\cite{Pai21HyPdespot}, which complicates their implementation and may bias the search.
+Moreover, to ensure that parallel simulations explore the belief tree sufficiently, they rely on auxiliary mechanisms such as virtual losses~\cite{Pai21HyPdespot}, which complicates their implementation and biases the search.

-In contrast, our \solverAbbr is a fully vectorized online solver running entirely on the GPU.
-It requires neither synchronization between parallel computations nor any data exchange between CPU and GPU processes.
-This significantly simplifies the architecture of \solverAbbr and allows us to fully exploit the massive data parallel throughput of modern GPUs.
+In contrast, \solverAbbr is a fully vectorized online solver running entirely on the GPU.
+It requires neither synchronization between parallel computations nor any CPU--GPU data exchange.
+This significantly simplifies \solverAbbr's architecture and allows us to fully exploit the massive data parallel throughput of modern GPUs.

-In this Section, we present our fully vectorized solver \solverName (\solverAbbr).
-In the context of our solver, vectorization refers to the reformulation of all computational steps as batched operations on tensors, a practice that aligns with the Single Instruction, Multiple Data (SIMD) paradigm of GPUs.
+In this section, we present our fully vectorized solver \solverName (\solverAbbr).
+In this context, vectorization refers to the reformulation of all computational steps as batched operations on tensors, a practice that aligns with the Single Instruction, Multiple Data (SIMD) paradigm of GPUs.
 For completeness, we first provide a brief overview of PORPP in \Cref{ssec:porpp}, followed by the description of \solverAbbr in \Cref{ssec:solver,ssec:forward_search,ssec:tensor_data_structure,ssec:backup}.